achekh/neos-critical-github-io/Components/view-components/cover-image.md

 layout: "default"
 parent: "View components"
 grand_parent: "Components"
+nav_order: 7
 ---
 # Cover image
 ***
 The image view that covers the native components, which can be nested in `cover-view`.
-Coverable native components are those listed for `cover- view`.
+Coverable native components are those listed for `cover-view`.

 | Attribute  | Type          | Default | Description                                                                                              |
 | :--------- | :------------ | :------ | :------------------------------------------------------------------------------------------------------- |